joeyoung/arduino_shrPort/README.md

 bus (pins SCL, SDA, VCC, GND) and then provide 8 or 16 digital I/O bits and freeing the arduino digital pins for other uses.

-The current version (2020) replaces an earlier start on this capability that was abandonded because it required modification of other libraries, rendering the modified versions incompatible with the base arduino.
+The current version (2020) replaces an earlier start on this I/O sharing capability that was abandonded because it required modification of other libraries, rendering the modified versions incompatible with the base arduino.
 Some of the earlier files are retained in the `history` folder

 To use the library functions, either download the individual library folders